igorcasmarques/igorcasmarques.github.io/my-story/14-from-amherst-to-curitiba.md

 I'd seen on TV how well employment agencies worked in Scandinavia.
 I thought that an employment agent would see my experience and potential, pull some strings, and find me a position in the hidden job market.

 For better or worse, Brazil is not Sweden.
-The agent I talked to didn't know what a doctorate was, was not impressed by the languages I spoke, said that I had no real skills, and insisted that I should be a cashier in a grocery store.
+The agent I talked to didn't know what a doctorate was, was not impressed by the languages I spoke, said that I had no real skills, and insisted that I should get a dead-end minimum wage job.

 Not very helpful.
 I had to revive my [job application spreadsheet](/my-story/12-elias.md#year-4-ub) and do the legwork myself.

 #### Translator interview

-I soon landed an interview for a trilingual translator of patents and technical diagrams.
-I did well in the interview and practical test, but the company ghosted me afterwards.
+I soon landed an interview to be a trilingual translator of patents and technical diagrams.
+I did well in the interview and the practical test, but the company ghosted me afterwards.

 #### Music professor interview 1